 Cons: Not eating a ton for a whole day can be really tough, especially if you work, exercise, or have a family (preparing food for your kids is way too tempting!).
 Also, insane hunger the day after a fasting day can cause you to overeat, which won't help you lose weight.

 What is It?
 Created by Brad Pilon, this method involves fasting for 24 hours once or twice a week.

 Pros: You only restrict your calorie intake once or twice a week, then eat however you want the rest of the time — no foods are off limits.
 The time frame is flexible — you can stop eating at 6:00 p.m. and then can start eating at 6:00 p.m. the following day, so you don't have to go for an entire day without food.

 Cons: Not eating for a full 24 hours is tough for most people and may increase the likelihood of binging once the fast is over.
 Also, only restricting your calories once or twice a week may not result in the weight loss you're after.

 What is It?
-Designed by Ori Hofmekler, you fast for 20 hours each day then eat one large meal every night.
+Designed by Ori Hofmekler, you fast all day then eat one large meal every night.